1 Wall Street: Vault

 Irving Trust's bank vault, weighing 5000 ST, was located 69 to 72 ft below ground level.
 At the time of the building's 1931 completion, the vault was the second-largest in the city and third-largest in the world, behind those of the Federal Reserve Bank of New York Building and the Bank of England.
 The vault was encased on three sides by a 6 ft wall composed of iron, steel, and concrete; the fourth side was composed of 3 ft of concrete and a thick layer of metal.

 The vault had three stories, of which the top level was used by safe-deposit customers, and the lower floors stored Irving Trust's own fortunes.
 Each story had 2700 ft2 of space.
 There were six vault doors, each measuring 30 in thick; the doors were laced with chemicals that reportedly emitted "paralyzing fumes" if a robber tried to open the door using a blowtorch.
 The two main doors on the upper level, and one door on each of the other levels, weighed 45 ST each.
-A tank of water, as well as modern chemical, electrical, and mechanical features, were used to prevent potential break-ins.
+A tank of water, as well as chemical, electrical, and mechanical systems, were used to deter break-ins.